MadeMyDay/PageTableExtended/README.md

 ```
 ### (hidden) Passed option to rendered layouts

 An option "PageTableExtended" is passed to the rendered templates when rendered from this module.
-With that you can custom code for your PageTableExtended template or just alter the current one.
+With that you can render customized code for your PageTableExtended template or just alter the current one.
 Like this:

 ```PHP